The Social Web, Ars Electronica Lecture

-STATION ROSE and John Coate
+STATION ROSE and John Coate in conversation

 The Social Web

 After numerous performances, symposia, exhibitions, clubbings and day-to-day station work, 1991 saw one of the most momentous events in the activities of Station Rose: Migration.
 At the Cyberthon festival, a cyberspace and virtual reality marathon, Station Rose appeared in San Francisco in 1990 with their Public Brain Session.
 We were the only European artists to perform.
 At the 2 a.m. we were on - as part of the programme; there were demos, shows, performances, VR applications, lectures and the WELL info stand round the clock.